Is Rancid Fish Oil Safe to Consume?

 Step 2: Make Smart Purchases

-Fish oil is a food substance that’s highly perishable, just like milk or seafood.
-To a certain degree, it can be stabilized, but beware of labels that have two- or three-year expiration dates.
+Fish oil is a food substance that’s perishable, just like milk or seafood.
+To a certain degree, it can be stabilized, but beware of dietary supplements that have two- or three-year expiration dates.
+If your product has been sitting in your medicine cabinet for many years, it’s almost certainly rancid.

 Step 3: Check Your Fish Oil’s Oxidation Values